hewison-chris/agora-cl-docs/website/docs/getting-started.md

 ## Concepts

-<p>This section contains beginner-friendly <strong>conceptual guidance</strong> authored for readers who are new to Prysm and/or Ethereum.</p>
+<p>This section contains beginner-friendly <strong>conceptual guidance</strong> authored for readers who are new to Agora-cl and/or Ethereum.</p>
 </div>
 <div class='panel'>
 <a href='concepts/nodes-networks'>Nodes and networks</a>